How to trade Tesco shares

-This is done through either spread betting or CFDs.
+This is done through CFDs.
 This form of trading also allows you to take advantage of leverage, which means you don’t have to put down the full value of the trade upfront and you can get much larger exposure.
 However, your profit or loss will be based on the full size of your position.
 When you trade shares you don’t own the share outright or benefit from dividends.

 Understanding Tesco: a brief history

 Tesco was setup as a grocery stall in the East End of London in 1919 before opening its first store a decade later.
 After rapidly expanding inside and around the capital, Tesco went public in 1947, with shares listing for 25p.

 There were over 500 Tesco stores by the end of the 1950s as the company bought up several small grocers, and the firm was the first to introduce the ‘superstore’ format to the country when it opened a 40,000 square foot outlet in West Sussex in 1968.
 It started to bolt petrol stations onto its stores in the early 1970s.

 By the 1990s Tesco started to diversify and experiment with new formats.
 It started to open smaller stores under the Tesco Metro fascia before later adding Tesco Express and Tesco Extra, with the latter offering new homeware and electrical goods as the company moved beyond selling food.